Protect your items with paper pads

 How is it different from moving blankets?

-Paper padding is different from other packing materials (like moving blankets) because it’s recyclable or disposable.
-It’s also affordable — it can be purchased at a fraction of the cost of similar packing materials.
-And when you’re finished moving, you don’t have to find a place to store it.
-Each pad is also a bit smaller than a traditional moving blanket (48” x 72”, while moving blankets are 72” x 80”), which can be useful for smaller pieces of furniture.
+Paper padding is different from moving blankets because it’s recyclable.
+Each pad is also a bit smaller than a traditional moving blanket, which can be useful for smaller pieces of furniture.
 You can also cut the pads to wrap furniture legs or smaller pieces.
-And for larger items, just use multiple pads.
-It’s very versatile.

 How to use furniture pads